cliffordp/tk-event-weather/readme.txt

 * Paid add-ons: lower single-site prices and bulk purchasing is now available (discounted pricing when buying for multiple sites at once).
 * Tested with WordPress 4.7.1
 * Breaking change: Reworked time-based functions due to the Dark Sky API response deprecating 'offset'.
 Uses 'timezone' response now to retrieve the timezone of the specified location, which makes this plugin display more accurately.
 * Enhancement: Added Time Format options (time_format_hours and time_format_minutes shortcode arguments).
-Reference <a href="https://codex.wordpress.org/Function_Reference/date_i18n">date_i18n()</a> and <a href="https://codex.wordpress.org/Formatting_Date_and_Time">the Codex's Formatting Date and Time</a> for available time formats.
+Reference <a href="https://codex.wordpress.org/Function_Reference/date_i18n">date_i18n()</a> and <a href="https://wordpress.org/support/article/formatting-date-and-time/">WordPress' Formatting Date and Time article</a> for available time formats.
 This also changed the Hourly and Vertical templates, if you have customized those.
 * Changed transient name
 * Fixed error if weather API does not return a sunrise and/or sunset time (e.g. sun does not rise or set this day).
 * Added WP Timezone, Date Format, and Time Format to the Help tab's system information report.